ASCO’s Patient-Centered Oncology Payment Model (PCOP) Supports Higher Quality, More Affordable Cancer Care

 The Centers for Medicare and Medicaid (CMS) and the Center for Medicare and Medicaid Innovation's (CMMI) issued a Request for Information about next steps following the completion of the agency's Oncology Care Model (OCM) in 2021.
 ASCO intends to submit PCOP as a way to expand the OCM experience and would be an appropriate next step in innovation following conclusion of the OCM performance periods.

-If you are interested in participating in or learning more about PCOP, or any of ASCO's physician payment reform efforts, please contact the Clinical Affairs team at: email@example.com
+If you are interested in participating in or learning more about PCOP, or any of ASCO's physician payment reform efforts, please contact the Care Delivery team at: firstname.lastname@example.org

 Read ASCO's Patient-Centered Oncology Payment: A Community-Based Oncology Medical Home Model.